Quadratic Wasserstein metrics for von Neumann algebras via transport plans: The triangle inequality

 \section{The triangle inequality}

 In this section we intend to show that $W_{2}$ satisfies the triangle inequality.
 To do this we use the bimodule structure and relative tensor product discussed in Section \ref{AfdOordPlan}.
+This is analogous to \cite{BV}'s use of free products with amalgamation to prove the triangle inequality in their approach.

 The main technical point in this regard is the following lemma, which is a key (and we presume well-known) feature of the quotient construction of the relative tensor product, essentially telling us that the imbeddings of $H_{\nu}$ into $H_{\omega}$ and $H_{\psi}$ respectively, are identified in the relative tensor product $H=H_{\omega}\otimes_{\nu}H_{\psi}$.
 This is precisely the reason that the relative tensor product is the natural setting to prove the triangle inequality.
 Please refer to \cite[Section IX.3]{T2} for further background on relative tensor products and detail on related operators used in the lemma's proof.